 Recently, I bought a backpack that could be best described as the Swiss Army Knife of backpacks.

-When we got it, the bag was roughly the size of a purse with a small handle, expands out to a large backpack with numerous pouches, straps, drawstrings, water bottle holders, and other niceties.
+When we got it, the bag was roughly the size of a purse with a small handle.
+Open it up, and it expands out to a large backpack with numerous pouches, straps, drawstrings, water bottle holders, and other niceties.
 It was a nice backpack, and it was incredibly cheap for what we were getting.
 And it's the perfect example of how efficient Swiss engineering has spread beyond its roots to many different places.

 It takes a lot of work to build something so simple.